Root Canals Plano, TX

 Without dental treatment, infection can spread to bone or systemically.
 For the root canal procedure, the core of the tooth and canals that carry nerves are cleaned out.
 Yet the natural tooth remains in place, with roots firmly embedded in jawbone.

-Why root canals are nothing to fear in Irving or Murphy, TX
+Why root canals are nothing to fear in Irving or Plano, TX

 From the patients’ perspective, root canals are no more remarkable than getting a filling.
 Here are some of the ways Dr. Kolli ensures a low-stress treatment experience: